 In this guide, we will explore the key do's and don'ts of public speaking to help you become a more confident and effective communicator.
-From understanding your audience to avoiding common pitfalls, these insights will equip you with the tools to captivate your audience, convey your message with impact, and leave a lasting impression.

 Start by researching their demographics, interests, and knowledge level.
 Are they experts in your field, or do they have a general understanding of the topic?
 Tailor your content and tone accordingly.
 Additionally, consider their values, beliefs, and potential biases to ensure your message resonates with them.

 Engage in conversations or surveys if possible to gather insights and address their specific needs and concerns.
-By putting in the effort to know your audience, you'll be better equipped to craft a speech that speaks directly to their hearts and minds, ultimately increasing your chances of delivering a successful and impactful presentation.
+By putting in the effort to know your audience, you'll be better equipped to craft a speech that speaks directly to their hearts and minds, increasing your chances of delivering a successful and impactful presentation.

 Engaging with your audience can put them at ease and can keep them more engaged and interested in what you have to say.

-The key to improving your skills in public speaking is repetition.
-You'll become increasingly confident and articulate as you practise.
 Start by practising your speech many times.
 This calls for an in-depth understanding of what is being discussed in addition to memorisation of it.
 Practice in front of a mirror to improve your facial expressions and body language.

 Alternatively, record yourself to determine your weak points, such as vocal tone and pace.
 To replicate the pressure of a live audience, consider delivering practice presentations in front of a trusted friend or colleague.
 Never disregard the importance of practice; it not only improves your knowledge of the subject but also develops your confidence.